-How can Poor Digestion cause Weight Gain?
+How can Poor Digestion cause Weight

 What is Digestion?

-The digestive system is responsible for absorbing nutrients from our foods and eliminating
+The digestive system is responsible for absorbing nutrients from our foods and

-expect a whole host of health problems including:
+optimal you can expect a whole host of health problems including:

 - Fatigue